music dictionary : I - Im

 Imprimatur(Latin, literally 'let it be printed') the formula licensing the publication of a book, an official license to publish

-Imprimatura(Italian) a coloured wash laid over a panel or canvas, either before or after the preliminary drawing is made
+Imprimatura(Italian) coloured wash laid over a panel or canvas, either before or after the preliminary drawing is made

 Imprimis(Latin) in the first place (introducing the first is a sequence of items)